davidrhoden/davidrhoden-basic-netlify/timeline/visit-klasky-csupo-feb-6-1998.md

 ---

-Thanks to an invitation from my friend [Pam Jorden](https://www.pamelajorden.com/), I got to visit the studio that animated the first season of _The Simpsons_ (ythough maybe not all that successfully) and shows like _The Wild Thornberrys_.
+Thanks to an invitation from my friend [Pam Jorden](https://www.pamelajorden.com/), I got to visit the studio that animated the first season of _The Simpsons_ (though maybe not all that successfully) and shows like _The Wild Thornberrys_.

 I actually showed them my 60-second reel.
 They were encouraging.